 How many first aiders do I require?

 The number of first aiders depends on the type and size of business.
-Visit the HSE’s first aid page for detailed guidance on the number of first aiders needed.
+Visit the HSE’s frequently asked questions document for further guidance on the number of first aiders needed.

 Do I have to do anything else?